Minor in Photography

 Satisfies: a BACR for humanities and arts.

-This course is designed to enhance students' creative problem-solving skills through hands-on projects.
-This course encourages students to explore non-linear thinking strategies and engage in the creative production of visual artifacts.
+Designed to enhance students' creative problem-solving skills through hands-on projects.
+Encourages students to explore non-linear thinking strategies and engage in the creative production of visual artifacts.

 Catalog Listing